New brewery on tap for Charleston Neck area; 2 new shops on King Street; Belk adds delivery

 Smooth move

-While Downtown Nexton in Summerville is just starting with its wetlands and drainage work, another shopping center nearby continues to add new merchants.
+While Downtown Nexton in Summerville is just starting with its wetlands and drainage work, another shopping center nearby continues to recruit merchants.

 Tropical Smoothie Café recently opened at 200 Nexton Square Drive in Nexton Square.
 It offers 20 different kinds of smoothies along with flatbreads, wraps, quesadillas, sandwiches, bowls and breakfast items.